 The Textus Roffensis, which was compiled by a single scribe at Rochester Cathedral in Kent in the 1120s, is seen by some as containing foundation documents of the English state.
-Safeguarded by the cathedral since its inception, the charter has been digitised by the University of Manchester as part of a Heritage Lottery Funded renovation and community engagement project.
+Safeguarded by the cathedral since its inception, the charter was digitised by the University of Manchester in 2014.
 Here, Dr Chris Monk highlights 10 things we ought to know about the remarkable ‘text of Rochester’.

 The law-code of King Æthelberht of Kent (560–616) represents the creation of the Old English alphabet, which combines Latin characters and letters based on ancient runes.
 Issued around the year 600, Æthelberht’s Code is the first of three Kentish laws unique to the Textus Roffensis – the others being Hlothere and Eadric’s Code (c679–85), and Wihtræd’s Code (695).

 It is the opening text of a ‘legal encyclopaedia’ of more than three dozen English laws (ranging from 600–1100) that constitute the bulk of the first part of the Textus Roffensis.

 Æthelberht’s Code offers us insight into the system of compensation that probably prevailed in Kent at the start of the 7th century.
 Its opening words, ‘Godes feoh & ciricean XII gylde’ set out the level of restitution to be made by one who stole from ‘God’s property and the Church’s’, namely ‘a twelve-fold compensation’.